Student with hand to chin looking pensively during a meeting

 About the Department

-The Department of Social, Behavioral, and Population Sciences (SBPS) prepares future generations of highly skilled, socially conscious, and culturally sensitive public health professionals for careers in program development, research, evaluation, and community–based health.
+The Department of Social, Behavioral, and Population Sciences (SBPS) prepares future generations of highly skilled, socially conscious, and culturally sensitive public health professionals for careers in program development, research, evaluation, and community-based health.
 The department’s central goal is the advancement of health equity.
-A broad mix of public health social scientists working in New Orleans and around the world provide our diverse students with a rigorous grounding in social, behavioral, and population science methods as applied to health interventions and etiologic research at the individual, community, and societal levels.
+A broad mix of public health social scientists working in New Orleans and around the world provides our diverse students with a rigorous grounding in social, behavioral, and population science methods as applied to health interventions and etiologic research at the individual, community, and societal levels.
 This work sheds light on the behavioral, social, and structural underpinnings of health inequities, and potential solutions to address them.
 Through coursework, discussions, and related activities, SBPS faculty guide students in their understanding of health as it relates to decision-making; economic, social, and cultural stratification; and power, place, and history.

 Department faculty include scholars committed to interdisciplinary research, teaching, and practice and represent a variety of disciplines including psychology, sociology, social epidemiology, anthropology, economics, demography, and urban planning.
 Faculty research interests and possible content areas students will be able to pursue include: